 Take advantage of the free support that is available to you.
 You are four times more likely to quit successfully using specialist support and licensed stop smoking medication.
-See the 'Help and support' box on page 36 for more information.

 Ask your friends and family to help and support you.

 3 Prepare